 If the old "Macs don't get viruses" chestnut was ever true, it's certainly not anymore.
-While Mac operating systems don't face quite the same never-ending deluge of malware as their Windows counterparts, a good antivirus program can thwart a lot of nasty programs that even careful Mac owners will come across now and then.
+While Mac operating systems don't face quite the same never-ending deluge of malware as their Windows counterparts, one of the best Mac antivirus software programs can thwart a lot of nasty code that even careful Mac owners will come across now and then.

 According to a new study, Bitdefender and Norton Symantec protect Mac systems the best while consuming the least system resources, while the free ClamXav software doesn't get the job done at all.

 The results come courtesy of Madgeburg, Germany-based security firm AV-TEST.
 The company periodically evaluates how well various antivirus programs protect operating systems, including current versions of Windows, Mac OS X and Android.
 (For our takes on antivirus software for the other two platforms, check out our pages on the best antivirus software and the best Android antivirus apps.)

 This is the first time the company has tested Mac antivirus programs since September 2014, and the results are much better this time around.

 AV-TEST evaluated 10 different Mac antivirus programs, both free and paid: Avast!
 Free Antivirus, Avira Free Antivirus, Bitdefender Antivirus for Mac, ClamXav, Intego VirusBarrier, Kaspersky Internet Security, McAfee Internet Security, Norton Internet Security, Sophos Anti-Virus and Webroot SecureAnywhere.
 Rather than giving each program a comprehensive rating, it measured protection and usability separately.